What is Intent Chaining? Why is it Important in Bot Building?

 To infuse the element of intuitiveness into chatbot conversations, we need to identify the user intent through the bot.
 Intent recognition thus plays a critical role in polishing and optimizing all conversations that happen between users and chatbots.
 Before we delve deep into intent chaining, let’s look at what intent identification means and the various concepts it involves.

-The first step in planning a bot is identifying customer needs- what they’d like to accomplish through the bot, and defining what you want your chatbot to service.
+The first step in planning a Bot building platform is identifying customer needs- what they’d like to accomplish through the bot, and defining what you want your chatbot to service.
 When a customer interacts with a chatbot, the bot should be able to determine the correct intent from a list of utterances.
 The intents you identify and program into the chatbot will determine the dialog flow you need to create.